 A Tale written after an old story idea by Wesley G Lyttle (1844-96)

 “Hey, Bella!”
 Matt shouted.
 “Was there anybody touching my razor?”
-He was calling to his wife from the next door room, where he was getting himself dressed for the very important ceremony that was soon to begin.
+He was calling to his wife from the next-door room, where he was getting himself dressed for the important ceremony that was soon to begin.

 “Aah, wee man!
 Have you cut your wee self?” she asked him with a false tone of pity, although she was concerned that he would be alright.

-“Cut myself?” he replied impatiently, being none to pleased with his wife’s tone.
+“Cut myself?” he replied impatiently, being none too pleased with his wife’s tone.
 “Well, I think I have, or maybe I’m sweating blood!
 With all your blatherin’ maybe I will even bleed to death just for you.
-Now, just get me a plaster will you?“
+Now, just get me a plaster, will you?“

 Returning to the kitchen, Bella fumbled in the dresser drawers and found a box of plasters, from which she took one and gave it to her angry husband.
 She knew that Matt was a good man, but he was also the type of man that occasionally lacked patience, and he did not suffer fools lightly.
 He had absolutely no doubts that some of the children had been using his razor to sharpen their pencils or other items.
 Matt’s mistake was simply that he had failed to check the edge of the razor before he began to shave with it.
 “Would you get the leather strap for me, Bella?” he asked her.